 There is a practical dimension of what can be expected.
 It is easy to write laws and China’s written IP laws are similar to those of the West.
 But the reality is that it takes many years to develop a body of legal precedence in a society on which to run a regulatory and legal system; to train a national judiciary to be able to administer the laws; to train a national bar to advise and assist in protecting the rights of companies and individuals; and to train an entire commercial class of business people to intuitively understand, accept and live by new knowledge ownership concepts.
-It is unrealistic to expect that China can navigate an IP development path completely in twenty years that took us centuries.
+It is unrealistic to expect that China can navigate an IP development path in thirty years that took us centuries.
 Today, China still lags the “administrative” experience and does not yet have fully mature mechanisms to operate a sophisticated IP system as we do in the West.

-China Adopting Solid IP Regulations
+China IS Adopting Solid IP Regulations

 Practical Management of Intellectual Property in China

-A company should insist that employees and suppliers with access to sensitive IP sign non-disclosure agreements and even non-competition contracts.
+Additionally, every company should insist that employees and suppliers with access to sensitive IP sign non-disclosure agreements and even non-competition contracts.
 These agreements are enforceable in China.
 Finally, with absolute certainty, companies need employees to understand the concept of IP or even what information a company deems confidential.
 Companies need to engage in active training and education programs to ensure that their workforce clearly understands the issues concerning IP.

-Reports concerning IP in China are almost always oversimplified.
+Media reports concerning IP in China are almost always oversimplified.
 China does not have the mature environment we have in the West; however, their legal system is developing quickly.
 Although not simple, Western companies can protect their rights in China courts today.
 These facts should not discourage businesses from entering the China market because with prudent management, a company can protect their IP and enter the China market with confidence.

 Supply Chain Management